reg31/ToDoServer/README.md

 ## Security and encryption

-● base64 encoding of the to do list before encryption so the data is obfuscated ● encryption of the to do list items using secretID as key and RSA-256 strong algorithm ● The encryptor uses the specified secret Id to derive a key via computing it's SHA-256 hash ● Encryption is done on AES-256 with a unique IV (intialization vector) per call that is returned as part of the result ● Single database Storage per user ID which is only known by Okta and the user himself
+- Base64 encoding of the to do list before encryption so the data is obfuscated
+- Encryption of the to do list items using secretID as key and RSA-256 strong algorithm
+- The encryptor uses the specified secret Id to derive a key via computing it's SHA-256 hash
+- Encryption is done on AES-256 with a unique IV (intialization vector) per call that is returned as part of the result
+- Single database Storage per user ID which is only known by Okta and the user himself

 We are more than ever concerned about the safety of personal data.
 Strong encryption an security is mandatory to guarantee the relaibility of the saved details even in case of a data leak.
 An attacker can get a hold on a database but it is no use if the data is not readable.